About the Careers Pathway Scheme

 Why the scheme is needed

-There will be an emphasis on attracting more advisers who are:
+There has been an emphasis on attracting more advisers who are:

 - women